janbodnar/React-Notes/intro.md

-# Introduction to React.js and the Virtual DOM
+# Introduction to React and the Virtual DOM

-React.js is a powerful JavaScript library for building dynamic user
+React is a powerful JavaScript library for building dynamic user
 interfaces, particularly for single-page applications.
 Created by Facebook
 (now Meta) in 2013, React revolutionized web development by introducing a
 component-based architecture and the Virtual DOM concept.